 The primary purpose of salary administration, combined with benefits, at North Dakota State University is to attract and retain well-qualified individuals who can best contribute to the University's stated mission.

 Salary Administration Guidelines 2015-2016

-All regular employees whose performance levels meet standards are eligible for a salary increase.
+All regular employees whose performance levels meet expectations are eligible for a salary increase.
 In all cases, salary adjustment recommendations must be based on an established responsibility or performance review with current performance information available to support the recommendation.
 Documentation shall be available for review upon request.
 A responsibility review for broadbanded staff is required and must be on file in HR.